West Chicago, Illinois: Infrastructure

+Metra has a station on the Union Pacific West Line.

+The Great Western Trail (Illinois) passes through town.

 Education

 The city of West Chicago has two high schools—one public school, West Chicago Community High School, and one private, Wheaton Academy.
 There are seven public elementary schools (Currier, Pioneer, Wegner, Turner, Indian Knoll, Gary, and Norton Creek) and two middle schools [Benjamin and Leman Middle School (LMS)] within the city.
 The West Chicago Wildcats is the name of the WCCHS teams.